 - plan and organise through managing performances

-It is important that you can talk about these skills on application form and during interview.
+It is important that you can talk about these skills on application forms and during interviews.

 What are my career options?